MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 1. On the right column properties pane, expand the **Components** section, select **+ Component**, and then select **Rich Text Editor Control**.
 1. On the **Add rich text editor control** pane, select from the following options, and then select **Done**:
    - **Bind to table column**: We don’t recommend that you enable this option because this property doesn’t support binding to a different table column.
    - **Static value**: If you want to customize the rich text editor appearance, features, and behavior, enter the relative URL to the JavaScript web resource that contains the properties you want.
-More information: [Rich text editor control configuration options](#rich-text-editor-control-configuration-options)
+More information: [Configure the rich text editor control](#configure-the-rich-text-editor-control)
    - **Web**, **Phone**, and **Tablet**: Enable all if you want all client apps to have the ability to use rich text in the column.

       <img src="media/rich-text-control2.png" alt="Rich text control editor configuration" height="497" width="485">